Ingenia-SE/Hell-ix/Simulation/README.md

 ## Parts of the simulation
 To realize the controller that manages the crazyflie in the simulation, the following process has been carried out:

 1. Search for specific documentation to know the libraries that should be added to the project to be able to perform a simple flight.
-These libraries have been found in the repository of the manufacturer of our drone, bitcraze.
+These libraries have been found in the repository of the manufacturer of the Crazyflie drone, Bitcraze.
 This repository provided a simple simulation in which the drone was able to clear and move through a furnished room by following the walls of the environment.
-For more information on this repository it is recommended to visit the following link [GitHub Bitcraze](https://github.com/bitcraze)
+For more information on this repository it is recommended to visit the following link [GitHub Bitcraze](https://github.com/bitcraze).

 2. Once this first flight was successfully completed, the process of simulating a trajectory was started.
 To do this, first of all a function called ``PID_CF`` was implemented, where through the target position, the function regulates the power to be supplied to each of the drone motors.
 This function is a PID controller where each of the constants of the controller had to be adjusted.